kolenaIO/kolena/docs/metrics/geometry-matching.md

 (IoU), or good localization but poor classification.
 Surfacing these types of errors is profoundly useful during model debugging.
 For instance, **confused matches** where localization succeeded (i.e. IoU above the IoU threshold) but classification failed (i.e. mismatching label values) can be identified by matching unmatched inferences with unmatched ground truths once more after the initial matching.
-Confusion matches are useful for creating a [confusion matrix](./confusion-matrix.md) to focus on detection model's classification performance.
+Confused matches are useful for creating a [confusion matrix](./confusion-matrix.md) to focus on a detection model's classification performance.